garyfleming/probably-right/probably-right.md

 ^ Rough categorisation of SML based on past data.
+^ "Most of our S's are a 2.. etc"
 ^ Do you trust it?
 In 32 days exactly this will be delived?
 ^ Too precise!
 How to solve?